doninialessandro/fullstack-deno-react-docker/README.md

-This is an Mission control panel based on [Deno](https://deno.land) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a mission control panel based on [Deno](https://deno.land) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 > :warning: **This is a learning project**, some best practices are out of scope